 - Agronomic Practice Impact Suitable varieties and fertiliser formulations trialed and promoted at both sites and strong farmer interest and private sector interest in varieties generated. - Partnership Impacts North Sumatra Strong partnerships between researchers, factory, agents and government has been developed.
-Farmers are interested in adopting Malang4 variety and the factory is willing to disseminate through its agenttrader network.
-Four agents and their associated collectors are already disseminating planting materials.
+Farmers are interested in adopting Malang4 variety and the factory is willing to disseminate through its agent-trader network.
+Four agents and their associated collectors have started disseminating improved variety planting materials after working with project.
 Will need a partnership with UB and ILETRI or other agencies to continue bringing planting material and supporting private multiplication until there is a critical mass of farmers able to supply own planting material. - Partnerships Impacts NTT Project has been partnering with new animal feed production enterprises to help them secure feedstock sources from local area.
 This will need ongoing support from local government and research to ensure supply of suitable varieties.
 Farmers are also very interested in getting higher yielding eating varieties for own consumption and this needs some continued support of government and research. - Policy Impacts Key findings have been packed as stakeholder briefs and discussed with national government at workshop.
 ILETRI and UB will have further discussions at national level - especially in the contact of Covid19 food security.
 Key policy lobbying points include getting government at national and provincial level to place a higher priority on cassava and for local government to be more flexible in supply arrangements for subsidized fertiliser.